 A remarkable improvement in Eureka clock accuracy

-I then designed an electronic device that will go between a Eureka clock and the battery and cause the clock to be as accurate as a quartz clock.
+I have designed an electronic device that will go between a Eureka clock and the battery and cause the clock to be as accurate as a quartz clock.
 In fact, it causes the Eureka to synchronize to a quartz timebase.
 Purists may object to this, since the Eureka is no longer “keeping it’s own time”.
 But the Eureka Governor requires no alterations to the clock.
 It just replaces the simple battery with an “intelligent” battery.
-The clock looks exactly the same but is accurate to better than ten seconds per week.
+The clock looks exactly the same but is accurate to a couple of seconds per week.

 The following graph shows an English Eureka as the Governor is installed.
 On the left side, the clock is running fast by many minutes per day.
 When the Governor is engaged, the clock slows down to the perfect rate of 1.333333 Seconds Per Beat.